nealcaren/fightordie/introduction.md

 The versions of his work published here largely reflect how they appeared when originally published.
 For example, <span style="font-variant:small-caps;">The Crisis</span>  was always in small caps.
 "Jim Crow" was always in quotation marks and hyphenated when used as an adjective.
 Du Bois's name was spelled both with and without a space after the u.

  Only a few consistent changes have been made:
-* Paragraph-long quotes are indented, unlike in the Crisis.
+* Paragraph-long quotes are indented, unlike in <span style="font-variant:small-caps;">The Crisis</span>.
 The quotation marks remain, however.
 * While early articles began with a drop cap, and the first few words were capitalized in many pieces, those have not been reproduced here.
 * I have not reproduced the narrow non-breaking space (*espace fine insécable*) that was sometimes used in front of colons and question marks.
 * The n-word has been replaced with n*****.
+* The rare typographical errors are corrected.

 The website is produced using [JuypterBook](https://jupyterbook.org/intro.html).